Skip to content

 }

-Six SQL tables, zero JOINs, one searchable document.
+Six SQL tables.
+Zero JOINs.
+One searchable document.

-// Find users with profiles mentioning "elasticsearch"
+// Users with profiles mentioning "elasticsearch"

-// Active users at tech companies with recent login activity from Norway
+// Active users at tech companies with recent login activity

 User::viaIndex()